 The scanning of the sculpture was put on hold today because of fog, severe thunderstorms, and hail throughout the day.
 The team will attempt to finish up three last scans of the sculpture tomorrow before people are scheduled to return home.

 Now that the scanning is complete, all data has been compiled and the next phase of the project can begin.
-Processing the data will take approximately 10-12 months.
+Processing the data will take approximately ten to twelve months.
 After the data has been finalized, the memorial will be able to begin using it for interpretive programming and preservation of the mountain.
 Stay tuned!